The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Photo: Shutterstock

-Milgrom, 72, and Wilson, 83, were among the top contenders for this year's award.
-The prize was awarded to them “for refining the theory of auctions,” said a spokesman for the Nobel Committee.
-This theory is about how people behave in markets that operate like an auction.
-Scientists' findings apply to other life situations as well.
+Milgrom, 72, and Wilson, 83, were considered among the top contenders for this year's award.
+The prize was awarded to them “for refining the theory of auctions,” said a representative of the Nobel Committee.
+This theory is about how people behave in markets that operate like auctions.
+The findings of scientists are applicable to other life situations.

 Couldn't get through